 Researchers discovered that by activating this brain receptor, alcohol-dependent rats decreased their alcohol intake.

-(or, in governmentmonopolies, an added profit), and, within limits, price in relation to discretionary income is the most effective single way that society has to affect per capita consumption of alcohol.
-However, none of the common forms of governmental or religious control has proved itself ...
+The most universal regulation of alcoholic beverages takes the form of taxation (or, in government monopolies, an added profit), and, within limits, price in relation to discretionary income is the most effective single way that society has to affect per capita consumption of alcohol.
+However, ...

 Over time, your central nervous system adjusts to having alcohol around.
 Your body works hard to keep your brain in a more awake state and your nerves talking to one another.
 When the alcohol level in your system suddenly drops, your brain stays in this overactive state.
 That's what caus...